fandom-zh/RcGcDw/README.md

 ## Overview ##
 Recent changes Gamepedia compatible Discord webhook is a project made from earlier recent changes module of FriskBot.
 It has been remade as independent script for public usage.
+Presentation on how it looks on the Discord can be found [on the wiki](https://gitlab.com/piotrex43/RcGcDw/wikis/Presentation).

 ### Dependencies ###
 * **Python 3.6>**